AkasDatta/Chakri-Opportunities/README.md

 # Project Title
 ##
-### Job Opportunity is a type of job site that allows you to find and apply for various types of jobs.
+### Chakri-Opportunities is a type of job site that allows you to find and apply for various types of jobs.

-##
+## Features
 - Home
 - Statistics
 - Applied Jobs